 Liposuction works very well when the quality of your skin is good (as it is in most younger men) and your skin has not been stretched significantly from previous weight gain and loss.

-Having said this, the main factor influencing whether liposuction will work alone without surgery, is related to how firm the breast tissue is underneath the nipple.
-In some men the breast tissue is so tough that liposuction alone may not work and a small cut is required in the lower half of the nipple to surgically remove the dense breast tissue.
+Having said this, the main factor influencing whether liposuction will work alone without surgery is related to how firm the breast tissue is underneath the nipple.
+In some men, the breast tissue is so tough that liposuction may not work and a small cut is required in the lower half of the nipple to remove the breast tissue surgically.